LaunchCodeEducation/java-web-development/src/chapters/inheritance/cat-classes.rst

 ``super.noise()``, carrying out the original behavior if the given conditional branch is reached.

 .. index:: !
-Object Class
+Object class

 ``Object`` Class
 ----------------